FarronF/limerick-council-meetings/meetings/2021/02/15-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes -  Adjourned Meeting of Metropolitan District of Limerick - 27th January 2021.md

  To make all TMOs compliant with sustainable development principles already enshrined in

-the regional and national strategies, put the welfare of people and sustainable safety at the--- 4
+the regional and national strategies, put the welfare of people and sustainable safety at the
+---
+4

 centre of all transport planning and traffic management and above convenience of motor